Z0m6ie/CarND_P3_Behavioral_Cloning/writeup_template.md

 ```
 2) On closer inspection my model had a much lower mean squared error on the testing than the validation set.
 Leading me to believe on the data I had my model was over fitting and not generalizing well.
 To combat this I implemented a dropout of 50% on the first dense layer.

-After these improvements I was able to make is successfully around the course with both sets of data, hence why I have included both models and videos.
+After these improvements I was able to make is successfully around the course....
+Or at least I thought I did.
+Apparently you are not allowed to slightly touch a kerb (I was taking the racing line!)

+After this I played around with the model architecture itself ultimately opting for L2 regularization on every layer.
+The larger breakthrough came from feeding in the left and right camera views along with a corresponding +/- 0.25 steering angle correction.

+This immediately led to a successful run where no yellow lines or kerbs were harmed.

 #### 2. Final Model Architecture

-The final model architecture is as mentioned above basically the NVIDIA architecture with an additional convolution layer, an added dropout layer and an image cropping layer.
+The final model architecture is as mentioned above basically the NVIDIA architecture with a image cropping layer and L2 regularization.

 ```sh
 model = Sequential()